To help others on their journeys of self care, healing, alignment, and embodiment so that the world as a whole can evolve.

 To stay in my authenticity I mute my guidance when I am not in alignment or in a place of wellness myself.
 I honour my self care first so that I am in the right place to be able to give energy to you.
 I strive to teach from a place of embodiment so that what I am bringing forth is from a place of wellness.

 If I am bringing teachings forward to the virtual sphere I try to be as transparent as possible.
-I share my own personal stories vulnerably so that others can feel held to do the same, to honour their authenticity.
+I share my own personal stories vulnerably so that others can feel held to do the same – to honour their authenticity.

 I do not come from a place of being “better than” or “all knowing”.
 I instead come from a place that is informed by my own life experiences with depression, anxiety, trauma, physical and mental disability, abuse, disordered eating, and experiencing discrimination based on sexuality, mental health, body size, and more.
 Like anyone else, I am human and I am imperfect and I will have a lifetime of healing work to do.

-As a white woman it’s very important to me that what I do comes from a place of anti-racism and a place that is not culturally appropriative.
+As a white person it’s very important to me that what I do comes from a place of anti-racism and a place that is not culturally appropriative.
 If I am incorporating something that is from another culture, it means I have studied deeply within it and am bringing it forward with deep reverence, not reshaping it to fit my needs.
 For example, as someone who is a certified yoga instructor, it’s extremely important to me that I also teach in a way that is genuine and authentic to yoga as a spiritual practice of सनातन धर्म (Sanātana Dharma) as well as honouring its roots.
 I strive to ensure that it is not westernized white washed appropriation into a fitness class.
 I do not teach yoga if I feel I am not in alignment or not embodying ashtanga (each of the eight limbs).

 My work learning and practicing anti-racism and decolonization will never be done.
 I continue daily to do the work.
 I dedicate 1 hour a day minimum of my work day to continue my personal and professional growth.
 This includes updating my knowledge, taking classes and workshops, and more.
 If you’re curious what this work is, please send me an email and I can provide you with a list of learnings I’ve participated within.